 It's worth noting that Cetaphil facial moisturizer has an SPF of 50 —and only costs about $15.
 That's a LOT less than Hydroxatone.

-Clinical evidence in support of Hydroxatone could not be located.
-That said the ingredients seem logical for an anti-wrinkle cream.
+While the AM/PM cream itself doesn't seem to have clinical research, the ingredients seem logical for anti-wrinkle cream.
 The AM/PM Anti-Wrinkle Complex does have a “clinical results” page but does not list any research there.
 Rather this page contains two sets of before and after pictures along with some very vague statistics that say:

-- 100% agree Hydroxatone AM/PM Anti-Wrinkle Complex improves overall appearance of my skin.
+- 100% agree Hydroxatone AM/PM Anti-Wrinkle Complex improves the overall appearance of my skin.

 - 100% agree Hydroxatone AM/PM Anti-Wrinkle Complex improves skin moisturization.